uyuni-project/sumaform/README_TESTING.md

  - `provider_settings`: Map of provider-specific settings for the host, see the backend-specific README file
  - `additional_repos` to add software repositories (see [README_ADVANCED.md](README_ADVANCED.md))
  - `additional_packages` to add software packages (see [README_ADVANCED.md](README_ADVANCED.md))
+ - `additional_grains` to add or overwrite salt grains on salt minions.
+Map of key value
  - `image` to use a different base image

 A libvirt example follows: